 The Zeekr 001 was launched in 2021 as a 4,97 meter-long shooting brake with similar design cues to the Lynk & Co model range, also a Geely subsidiary, but with a more luxurious and high-tech approach.
 At launch, the 001 was available with an 86 kWh or a 100 kWh battery pack, promising range figures of up to 700 km, according to the Chinese CLTC standard.

 1 032 km

-Today, the Zeekr 001 gets a 2023 model year update, becoming the first model on the market with CATL’s new ‘Qilin’ battery pack, which was presented back in June 2022 promising record volume efficiency and an electric driving range of over 1 000 km.
+Beginning this year, the Zeekr 001 got a 2023 model year update, becoming the first model on the market with CATL’s new ‘Qilin’ battery pack, which was presented back in June 2022, promising record volume efficiency and an electric driving range of over 1 000 km.

 And Zeekr has kept that promise, stuffing a massive 140 kWh battery pack into the 001, offering a range of 1 032 km.
 However, this is according to the Chinese CLTC figures, which are usually around 20-25% more optimistic than the WLTP standard, which is now used in Europe.
 Still, a driving range of around 800 km can be considered quite impressive.

 There’s a second caveat, however: the 140 kWh Qilin battery option is limited to only 1 000 units, with an additional cost of 103 000 RMB (14 100 euros), bringing the starting price of the Zeekr 001 with the largest battery to 403 000 RMB (55 200 euros).
 This limited production runs likely wipes out any chance of this battery option coming to Europe in the event that Zeekr makes the trip to our shores.